 New York State Depository Library

 We have been a New York State Depository (microfilm, microfiche, selected paper and electronic documents) since 1964.

 The documents area also collects some Suffolk County Documents, such as Annual Budgets.

 We own a small law collection, which focuses on New York State and Federal law (see Law tab of this guide).

-Many of our government documents can be found in our catalog STARS and our Discovery Tool SBU Find.
+Many of our government documents can be found in our catalog STARS and by our Discovery Tool SBU Find.
 Documents from 1976 to the present that are not in those databases may also be found by checking in the database Government Documents Cataloging Service (GDCS) catalog.

 The collection supports the general research and teaching needs of the students, faculty and staff of Stony Brook University.
 It is also open to the public as mandated by Public Law 44 USC Chapters 19 and 41.
-Our mission is to provide access, instruction and help to our patrons in finding Government Documents & Information in paper, microform, CD/DVD or online formats.
+Our mission is to provide access and instruction and to help to our patrons in finding Government Documents & Information in paper, microform, CD/DVD or online formats.
 Help in using government and law information is available at the Reference Desk in the Central Reading Room (632-7110, ask for Reference) and by appointment (call Elaine Hoffman at 631-632-1151).